dmccreary/personal-finance/docs/glossary.md

 **Example:** This class will analyze the benefits and potential pitfalls of buy now pay later services that have become increasingly popular among young consumers.

 ## C

+#### Capital Gains

+Profits earned from selling an investment for more than its purchase price, subject to capital gains tax.

+**Example:** This course explains how capital gains taxes differ for short-term (under one year) and long-term holdings, affecting your investment strategy.

+#### Career Exploration

+The process of researching and evaluating different career paths to match personal interests, skills, and financial goals.

+**Example:** In this class, you'll learn how to assess career options based on income potential, job satisfaction, and alignment with your values.

+#### Cash Flow Management

+The practice of monitoring and optimizing the timing and amounts of money flowing into and out of accounts.

+**Example:** This course teaches cash flow management techniques to ensure you always have sufficient funds for obligations while maximizing savings opportunities.

 #### Cash Flow Statement